GoogleCloudPlatform/cloud-hackathons/README.md

 # How to Host gHacks

 Would you like to host a gHack for your organization?
-The WTH format and content has been designed for hosting a hack with groups of 5 to 50 people.
+The gHack format and content has been designed for hosting a hack with groups of 5 to 50 people.
 We welcome anyone to use the content here to host their own gHacks event!

 See our complete guide on ["How To Host A gHack"](/000-FAQ/gH-HowToHostAHack.md).